joaosds/joaosds.github.io/about.md

 ---

-<p align="justify"> I'm currently a PhD student at the <a href="https://www.itp3.uni-stuttgart.de/">ITP III</a> in the University of Stuttgart, Germany.
-I devote my time to understand, in different levels, how complex and unique phenomena may emerge from interactions between <i>(almost)</i> fundamental blocks of nature.
+<p align="justify"> I'm currently a PhD student at the <a href="https://www.itp3.uni-stuttgart.de/">ITP III</a>.
+I devote my time to understand, at different levels, how complex and unique phenomena may emerge from interactions between <i>(almost)</i> fundamental blocks of nature.
 I'm also deeply interested in developing, extending and applying numerical techniques in the context of physical sciences. </p>

-Feel free to send me any e-mail if you want to chat about research, or anything related to this website:
+If there's anything you would like to talk about research, please feel free to send me an e-mail through

 <ul>
   <li>joaoaugustosds@gmail.com</li>